Artistic Photography at The Image Centre

 While the actual festival ended on May 31st, there were some shows that extended beyond that.
 Today, I’d like to talk about a couple of those, both conveniently located in the same building, and both quite wonderful.

-The venue is “The Ryerson Image Centre“, which is home to the School of Image Arts, on the campus of Ryerson University, located in the heart of Toronto, near the corner of Yonge and Dundas.
+The venue is “The Image Centre“, which is home to the School of Image Arts, on the campus of Toronto Metropolitan University, located in the heart of Toronto, near the corner of Yonge and Dundas.
 (That’s a popular area that most anyone coming to Toronto would go, so, with The Image Centre being a very short walk from there, it would be the perfect place for visitors to find a quiet spot and a free injection of curated art, amoungst shopping and sight seeing.)

 The artists whose works are currently on display there are Meryl McMaster and Moyra Davey.
 Both will be on display until August 4th, 2019.